romelBen/melo-homelab/README.md

 > This project is still a work in-progress.
 I am still testing out the correct process for services and will udpate when
 > ready.
 This warning will be remove once it's fully operational.
 Thanks for your cooperation.

-Melo is suppose to be my name backwards without an "R" or *Merlo* which is a place connected to the enchanting presense of blackbirds has nothing to do with homelabs.
+Melo is suppose to be my name mix together without an "R", or Melo can be understood with *Merlo* which is a place connected to the enchanting presense of blackbirds has nothing to do with homelabs.
 So back to what this project is about!
-This repository is includes IaC and GitOps processes using the latest technologies.
+This repository includes IaC and GitOps processes using the latest technologies.

 ## 🔧 Hardware
 | Device                                                                                 | Description              | Quantity | CPU     | RAM      | Architecture | Operating System                      |  Notes |